Voice Assistants for Health Self-Management: Designing for and with Older Adults: Related Work

 Usability challenges are also prevalent in available functional features such as setting reminders.
 Although commercial VAs offer reminder setting functionality, it is sub-optimal \cite{mahmood2024situated}.
-For instance, older adults often struggle to set daily reminders for medications, resulting in the need to set a new reminder each morning \cite{mahmood2024situated}, which defeats the purpose as they still have to rely on their memory every day.
-Thus, having users set VA reminders themselves \cite{mahmood2024situated, shade2020voice, bolanos2020adapting} leaves considerable room for error that can be detrimental to crucial tasks such as remembering to go to doctors' appointments or taking medications.
-While reminder features exist, they are not intuitive or clearly tailored for specific tasks, leaving them wanting a dedicated medication reminder function \cite{chen2021understanding}.
-A voice assistant that automatically creates reminders for older adults could be highly beneficial.
-For example, the Snips VA provides reminders for medications and doctor’s appointments based on health information, but it requires medical professionals and care providers to manually input this data \cite{jesus2020voice}.
-This process not only increases the workload for care providers but also makes older adults dependent on their healthcare providers for yet another task, which may be neither desirable nor practical.
-Thus, no current VA supports tailored reminder creation for medication and appointment self-management.
+For instance, older adults often struggle to set recurring medication reminders, requiring them to set them each morning \cite{mahmood2024situated}, which defeats the purpose as they still have to rely on their memory every day.
+This manual process \cite{mahmood2024situated, shade2020voice, bolanos2020adapting} leaves room for errors that can impact critical tasks such as attending doctor's appointments or taking medications.
+Existing reminder features lack intuitiveness and personalization leaving them wanting a dedicated medication reminder function \cite{chen2021understanding}.
+A VA that automatically creates reminders for older adults could be highly beneficial.
+For instance, the Snips VA provides reminders for medications and appointments but relies on manual data entry by healthcare providers \cite{jesus2020voice}.
+This process not only increases the workload for care providers but also makes older adults dependent for yet another task, which may be neither desirable nor practical.
+Thus, no current VA supports personalized reminder creation for medication and appointment self-management.